smart-home-oss/logging/README.md

             </server>
     </servers>

-Add the the following Distribution Management section to your project’s pom.xml file to tell Maven to deploy into this package using the credentials you configured in the previous step:
+Add the following Distribution Management section to your project’s pom.xml file to tell Maven to deploy into this package using the credentials you configured in the previous step:

     <distributionManagement>
             <repository>